 It’s raining, it’s pouring, but that doesn’t mean your vacation has to be boring!
 We’ve rounded up a list of ideas for Myrtle Beach rainy day activities.
 Our coastal area may be renowned for outdoor attractions, but you’ll also appreciate our options for things to do indoors when the weather is bad that will keep you and your family happy (and dry).
+Browse things to do when it rains in Myrtle Beach below!

 Check out the Hollywood Wax Museum